How Tight should a Dog Collar be? - The Perfect Collar Fitting Guide

 So if you have a dog that has an existing collar that needs replacing or you want to upgrade to a custom dog collar to get away from tags, follow the steps above with your old collar and then when happy with its fit, remove the collar and hold against a tape measure to get the right measurement.

 Or if you don't have an existing collar and need to start from scratch you can either grab a soft textile tape or a piece of string and place it around your dog's neck where the collar will sit (remembering the two-finger rule).
 The tape will give you the measurement instantly, the rope you will need to take to the tape like the collar tip above.

 Now that you have the perfect measurement, it’s time to match that to the adjustment of the collar you are interested in with a sizing chart.
-If you are like most good dog owners you will head to https://petcollars.com.au/pages/sizes-and-pricing which shows all the adjustment sizes of each collar size.
+If you are like most good dog owners you will head to our dog and cat collar size and pricing guide which shows all the adjustment sizes of each collar size.

 A couple of other tips when ordering, if you are getting a personalised dog collar, your dog’s name and your number will be embroidered onto it, so you want to get a collar that’s maximum adjustment is as close to your neck size so the adjuster doesn't end up sitting over your embroidery.
 This is easy for full-grown dogs, if you have a puppy you may have to live with this until it grows up a little, unless you want to be buying new collars every few months.